tygoee/quadlets/pterodactyl/README.md

 - Click the cog icon in the top right corner for the admin panel
 - Go to locations and create a new a location for the node
 - Go to nodes and create a new node.
 Make sure to choose the following options and modify the rest to your choice:
+    - **With a domain name and HTTPS on a reverse proxy**
+        - FQDN: *node.example.com* (use your own domain)
         - Behind Proxy: *Behind Proxy*
-    - Daemon Server File Directory: You probably will want to keep the default option.
-This does require symlinking the directory to the container, because the podman socket tries to create that directory (only when creating a new server).
         - Daemon port: *443*
+    - **Without a domain name or reverse proxy**
+        - FQDN: *localhost*
+        - Communicate Over SSL: *Use HTTP Connection*
+        - Behind Proxy: *Not Behind Proxy* (default)
+        - Daemon port: *8080* (default)
+    - Daemon Server File Directory: You will probably want to keep the default option (this is only possible if you have made a symlink, explained earlier)

 - Once created, go to the Configuation tab.
 Create the file `~/.local/share/containers/storage/volumes/pterodactyl-config/_data/config.yml`, copy the config in there and change the port to 8080

-Now, (re)start Wings:
+Now, (re)start Wings, after which it should start in a succeeded state:

 ```sh
 systemctl --user restart pterodactyl-wings.service
 ```

 In the Node's About tab under Information, you should now stop seeing loading icons and start to see information about the node.
-For running servers you still need to change the log driver:
+Before running servers you still need to change the log driver:

 - In `config.yml`, under `docker` > `log_config`, change `type` to `json-file`